rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 In :numref:`nineTilingOrdering` we may notice that the Universities: *Augsburg*, *Kaiserslautern*, *Mannheim* and *Tübingen* for instance, show in fact the same average rated 9-tiles score of 0.725; yet, the rated upper 9-tile limit of *Tuebingen* is only 0.78, whereas the one of the other Universities reaches 0.89.
 Hence, *Tuebingen* is ranked below *Augsburg*, *Kaiserslautern* and *Mannheim* .

-With a *graphviz* drawing of this :code:`QuantilesSorting` digraph instance *qs*, we may, without requiring any specific ordering strategy, as well illustrate our 9-tiles *rating-by-sorting* result.
+With a special *graphviz* drawing of the :code:`LearnedQuantilesRatingDigraph` instance *lqr*, we may, without requiring any specific ordering strategy, as well illustrate our 9-tiles *rating-by-sorting* result.

-   >>> nqr.exportRatingBySortingGraphViz('nineTilingDrawing',graphSize='12,12')
+   >>> lqr.exportRatingBySortingGraphViz('nineTilingDrawing',graphSize='12,12')
     *---- exporting a dot file for GraphViz tools ---------* Exporting to nineTilingDrawing.dot
     dot -Grankdir=TB -Tpng nineTilingDrawing.dot\